 Scientific Disciplinary Sector (SSD)

 L-LIN/12 - LANGUAGE AND TRANSLATION - ENGLISH

 The aim of this course is to increase knowledge of digital discourse for promotional purposes.
 We will do so by analyzing online articles, reviews, adverts in current promotional topics.
-We will work on reading comprehension, understanding the underlying digital discourse theory that is driving the intertextuality, lexicon, e-grammar and listening skills.
-The sources of those topics will include various promotional websites and related apps and dedicated online magazines similar to the Economist and the Times.
+We will work on reading comprehension, understanding the Theory of English for specific purposes and the underlying digital discourse theory that is driving intertextuality, lexicon, e-grammar.
+The sources of those topics will include various promotional websites and related apps as well as offline use of Netspeak for international promotional purposes and dedicated online and offline magazines such as the Economist and the Times.

 Jones R.H., Chik A. Hafner C. A., (2015) Discourse and Digital Practices.
 Doing Discourse Analysis in the Digital Age (chapters 1, 3, 5, 6, 12).

 Jurafsky, Dan.
 The Language of Food: A Linguist Reads the Menu (p.
 8).
 W. W. Norton & Company. (chapters 1,2, 5, 8, 10, 12)

 |Tannen D. and Trester A.M